brianbunke/brianbunke.github.io/_posts/2017-03-08-vester-2-vest-harder.md

 You can also open an issue to make a feature request, or ask if something would be feasible.
 And, again, you can hit up the small group on [VMware {code} Slack] if you have more informal questions or feedback.

+At the time of this writing, March 8th, 2017, we have an open issue on the project [soliciting feedback] on Vester's 1.0 functionality.
+We'd be happy to hear your thoughts on the current status.

+Look for part 3 (writing your own tests) tomorrow.
+Happy Vesting!

 [Introducing Vester]: http://www.brianbunke.com/blog/2017/03/07/introducing-vester/